jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 - Running a server may require you to adjust any firewalls running on or outside of your machine or cloud host.

 - Running a Private Server at home will require you to [port forward](#running-a-private-server) on your router.
-When running a Private Server, port forwarding should not be necessary in most cases, but it's advisable to do so because some networks may not work properly with Jamulus in its default mode.
+When running a Public Server, port forwarding should not be necessary in most cases, but it's advisable to do so because some networks may not work properly with Jamulus in its default mode.

 - Jamulus only has limited IPv6 support which needs to be enabled with a command line argument on the client and server.
 There are plans to expand IPv6 support.